Artistic & Magical Creations to engage your intellect, enrich your soul and enchant your heart

 Wandering Wiseman, Pax Consensio

-Graphite on board 16”X 20”
+Graphite on board 16”x 20”

 Ancient lore tells of an old man, a wanderer who travels with his faithful gazehound (greyhound).
-His peregrinations take him far and wide, over mountains, through valleys and deep into the forests.
+His peregrinations take him far and wide, over mountains, through valleys, and deep into the forests.
 He speaks the language of the rocks and the trees and the birds of the sky.
-Everything about this unique wizard exudes peace and harmony; look close and you can see his robe is embroidered with spells and enchantments of peace and harmony–pax consensio.
+Everything about this unique wizard exudes peace and harmony; look closely, and you can see his robe is embroidered with spells and enchantments of peace and harmony–pax consensio.

 Look attentively for him when you are feeling the most troubled, but keep in mind he may choose to appear as a friendly bird or affectionate four-footed critter.